bhagatsidd555/bhagatsidd555/README.md

 ### 🔹 Generative AI
 - 🎙️ **Voice-based AI applications** using Whisper + GPT
 - 🧠 AI assistants capable of understanding both **voice and text**
+-    I have Build chatbot Using the RAG.
 ---

 ## 🛠️ Skills & Expertise